andrefurlan/htmlTableToPDF/README.md

 Support for rectangular borders.
 Support for background colors.
 Support for overflow: hidden.
-Support for display: none and visibility: hidden.
-Support for font size in pixels.
+Support for display: none and visibility: hidden.\n Support for font size in pixels.
 Support for helvetica text.